Vietnam.vn - Nền tảng quảng bá Việt Nam

 Drones are devices such as unmanned aerial vehicles (UAVs), unmanned boats (USVs), or unmanned ground vehicles (UGVs), controlled from vehicles to perform reconnaissance missions, air strikes, and launch suicide attacks on enemy targets.

 According to Mr. Zelensky, drones have proven their effectiveness on the battlefield, both at sea, in the air and on land.
-He stressed that the establishment of a separate drone force must bring "concrete results" in a short time, because 2024 is a "decisive" year in the Russia-Ukraine conflict in many aspects.
+He stressed that the establishment of a separate drone force needs to bring "concrete results" in a short time, because 2024 is a "decisive" year in the Russia-Ukraine conflict in many aspects.

 "The immediate task is to create special drone units, strengthen training, learn from past experience, expand production, come up with new ideas and invite leading experts to participate in this process," President Zelensky said.